 - CON: Getting a local drivers' licence can be difficult

 For expats from certain countries, the process of fulfilling Czech driving requirements can be arduous.
 For the first three months of their residency, they may drive on an International Drivers Permit.
 After this period, they will need a Czech licence to continue driving.

-Some countries have an agreement with the Czech Republic allowing nationals to simply exchange their home-country licence for a Czech one, and anyone with a drivers' licence from an EU country can continue driving on their existing licence.
-However, those from non-EU countries without such an agreement will need to take driving lessons for a certain number of hours before finally taking theoretical and practical tests assessing their driving ability.
+Some countries have an agreement with the Czech Republic allowing nationals to simply exchange their home-country licence for a Czech one, and anyone with a drivers' licence from an EU country can continue driving on their existing licence as long as it is valid.
+That said, those from non-EU countries without such an agreement will need to take driving lessons for a certain number of hours before finally taking theoretical and practical tests assessing their driving ability.

 Culture shock in Czech Republic